AlecRedmond/AR_BayesSolver/README.md

 	</figcaption>
 </figure>
 <br>
 This demonstration will show how to build the Rain - Sprinkler - Wet Grass Bayesian Network (Fig. 1).
-It will walk through creating the network; adding nodes, defining parent/child relationships, and adding constraints from known evidence.
-After this, it will demonstrate how to perform inference on the network and obtain random samples.
+We will create the network, define its structure, add partial constraints, and then perform inference and sampling.

 ### 1. Create a Network

-Most of the user's interaction with this library will be through the BayesianNetwork interface, where a new network can be instantiated as follows:
+Most interactions use the `BayesianNetwork` interface.

 ```Java
 BayesianNetwork network = BayesianNetwork.newNetwork("RAIN_SPRINKLER_WET_GRASS");